 Applicants from outside an Ontario High School must follow the links below to learn more about academic requirements:

 The purpose of the portfolio is to demonstrate your creativity, skills and interests.
 All work presented in your portfolio must be your own.
 The portfolio is an essential part of the application; you will not be considered for admission unless you submit one.
+The design and layout of the portfolio should allow you to present your work with clarity, and to display your graphic design abilities.

 Each year, the MSoA selection committee bestows between five and ten Portfolio Awards (including a $500 scholarship) to the most impressive portfolios.